claudioverdun/claudioverdun.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://seas.harvard.edu/'>Harvard's John A. Paulson School of Engineering and Applied Sciences</a>.
+subtitle: <a href='https://seas.harvard.edu/'>Harvard University - John A. Paulson School of Engineering and Applied Sciences</a>.

 profile:
   align: right